Ram

 get_resource_share_associations(association_type, params::Dict{String,<:Any})

-Retrieves the resource and principal associations for resource shares that you own.
+Retrieves the lists of resources and principals that associated for resource shares that you own.

 Arguments

-: Specifies whether you want to retrieve the associations that involve a specified resource or principal.
-PRINCIPAL – list the principals that are associated with the specified resource share.
-RESOURCE – list the resources that are associated with the specified resource share.
+• association_type: Specifies whether you want to retrieve the associations that involve a specified resource or principal.
+PRINCIPAL – list the principals whose associations you want to see.
+RESOURCE – list the resources whose associations you want to see.

 Optional Parameters